-A trip to Tasmania wouldn’t be complete without a trek in one of the abundant National Parks, and Cradle Mountain is one of the best in the state.
-Cosy accommodation, fascinating wildlife experiences and myriad on-site walking tracks ranging from easy to challenging make this one of the best places to experience Tasmania’s stunning natural beauty.
-Our Cradle Mountain tours have walks to suit your level of fitness, so you can make the most of the rugged rainforests, river gorges and glacial lakes.
+A trip to Tasmania wouldn’t be complete without a trek in one of the abundant national parks, and Cradle Mountain is one of the best in the state.
+Cosy accommodation, fascinating wildlife, and myriad on-site walking tracks ranging from easy to challenging make this one of the best places to experience Tasmania’s stunning natural beauty.
+Our Cradle Mountain tours have walks to suit your level of fitness, so you can make the most of the rugged rainforests, river gorges, and glacial lakes.
 Visitors to Cradle Mountain will also discover jagged peaks and thick forests along with plenty of wildlife.
-Hit the trails before breakfast for wallaby sightings; rowdy Tassie Devils and lumbering wombats appear at dusk.
+Hit the trails before breakfast for wallaby sightings, and for rowdy Tassie Devils and lumbering wombats who appear at dusk.
 All you need to enjoy this beautiful part of Australia is good walking shoes, warm clothes, wet weather gear, and a sense of adventure.

 Highlights of Cradle Mountain